 The Association has developed an ongoing program of knowledge and skill development to support PD chairs in their key leadership role.
-The training program begins with an intense four-day seminar held each year at Summer Conference in August.
-Additional training and support are provided to PD chairs at two Professional Development Area Conferences-the first is held in the fall and the second in the spring.
-PD chairs focus their efforts on planning and coordinating local professional development programs, with a special emphasis on school-based activities.
+The training program begins with a four-day seminar held each year at Summer Conference in August.
+Additional training and support are provided to PD chairs and their committee members at two Professional Development Conferences (PDC)-held in the fall and in the spring.
+PD chairs focus the efforts on planning a wide range of programs, activities, and services that teachers identify and undertake individually or collectively to further understand the nature of teaching and learning, enhance professional practice and contribute to the profession.